xwdeng80/blog/_posts/2020-02-21-overview-of-activelearning.md

 Active Learning is a great building block for this, and is under utilized in my opinion.

-In this post I will give a short introduction to Classical Active Learning, and then go over several papers that focus on Active Learning for Deep Learning.
+In this post I will give a short introduction to classical Active Learning, and then go over several papers that focus on Active Learning for Deep Learning.

 # Motivation